petyaracz/Racz2024b/Readme.md

 more natural classes and so have a smaller phonological distance.

 ### Generalised Context Model

+The GCM calculates pairwise distances between the test word and target words in each category (here A and B) using the formula `$exp( - d / s )^p$` where s controls the trade-off between the number of comparisons and test-training similarity, whereas p controls whether we see an exponential decay (for p==1) or Gaussian decay (p==2) in the similarity distance.
+Similarity to a training category is calculated by getting the total similarity to the category and then dividing it by the total similarity to all training forms.

 We categorise test words based on similarity with training words using the Generalised Context Model.
 We try `p = [1,2]`,